Can Canadian Citizens Work in the U.S.?

-Each visa covers a different category of worker and has its own criteria for eligibility.
+Each visa covers a different category of workers and has its own criteria for eligibility.
 As a Canadian citizen seeking work in the U.S., the visa that you should apply for will depend on your type of employment, your credentials, and the length you wish to stay in the U.S., among other factors.

 TN Visas for Nafta Professionals and Canadian Citizens

-TN visas are a popular choice for Canadians citizens seeking work in the U.S. because they have minimal eligibility requirements and are relatively easy for Canadians to obtain.
+TN visas are a popular choice for Canadian citizens seeking work in the U.S. because they have minimal eligibility requirements and are relatively easy for Canadians to obtain.
 Also, TN visas last three years and can be renewed easily.